atlanticwave-sdx/pce/docs/README.md

 ## Utility and Benchmark

-Other utility funcions are aslo included, such as: Dijkstra algorithms, Network connectivity check, etc.
+Other utility funcions are aslo included, such as: Dijkstra algorithms, network connectivity check, etc.

 Benchmark results are also provided.
-Computation time and cost difference std are being tested between solver formulation and heurtistic sorting methods( by latency and by cost).
+Computation time and cost difference std are being tested between solver formulation and heurtistic sorting methods (by latency and by cost).